telerik/blazor-docs/globalization/localization.md

 You can also find an example server-side implementation in our offline demos project that are available your Telerik UI for Blazor installation (both [automated](../installation/automated) and [zip](../installation/zip)).

-### Walkthrough - How to Add Globalization and Localization to a Server-side Blazor App
+## Walkthrough - How to Add Globalization and Localization to a Server-side Blazor App

->note This section will show a tutorial on how to add globalization and localization to a server-side Blazor app.
+This section will show a tutorial on how to add globalization and localization to a server-side Blazor app.
 For a WebAssemly app, chek out the [ClientLocalizationResx sample project](https://github.com/telerik/blazor-ui/tree/master/common/localization/ClientLocalizationResx).
 The majority of the code is to enable localization in the app itself, the Telerik-specific portion is the same in both WebAssembly and server-side Blazor apps - implementing a service to return the translated strings.

-The necessary steps are to:

-1. Enable the .NET Core localization services.

-1. Implement the UI culture storage (for example, a cookie).

-1. Optionally, add UI that will let the user change the culture so you can test how this works (for example, a dropdownlist that will redirect to the appropriate controller).
-Alternatively, you can hardcode the `options.DefaultRequestCulture` in the `ConfigureServices` method inside `Startup.cs` when generating the options for the framework localization service.

-1. Implement a service for localizing the Telerik components - it must return the desired string based on the current culture and the requested key (see the explanations above).

 >note When following this tutorial to add localization to an existing app, make sure to compare the configuration you are copying so that you do not remove configuration necessary for your app.
 Code comments and regions explain details.

+### Step 1: Enable the .NET Core localization services

->caption Step 1 - Example for enabling localization in the app
+Here is an example for enabling localization in the app:

 >caption `Program.cs`